Battery (drink)

 Battery is a brand of energy drinks produced by the Finnish brewery Sinebrychoff.
 Their stimulating effects are based on coffee and guarana extracts as well as taurine.

 Sinebrychoff is part of the international brewery group Carlsberg.
 The energy drink was launched in 1997 and is currently sold in various flavors in over 35 countries.

 The basic idea of the brand is to provide energy like an electric battery and to look like one.
 The brand's slogan is "Keeps you going".

 Products

-In addition to the brand's original energy drink, called Battery Energy Drink, several variations have been produced, including coffeed, cranberry, sugarfree, gingered, juiced orange, and Battery Jungled.
+In addition to the brand's original energy drink, called Battery Energy Drink, several variations have been produced, including coffeed, cranberry, sugar-free, gingered, juiced orange, and Battery Jungled.
 The availability of the different flavors varies by country and according to the market.

-In Finland previously there has also been available other flavors: Heat with cranberry and chili flavors, orange juiced and energy Shot.
+In Finland, previously, there have also been other flavors available: Heat with cranberry and chili flavors, orange juice, and energy shots.